-- The unit must be new with ‘Negative List’.
+- The unit must be new with a ‘Negative List’.

-- 10% of the project cost as own contribution must be paid by the general category entrepreneur, and 5% of the project cost must be paid by the SC/ST/OBC/Minorities/Women, Ex-servicemen, Physically disabled category entrepreneur.
+- 10% of the project cost as own contribution must be paid by the general category entrepreneur, and 5% of the project cost must be paid by the SC/ST/OBC/Minorities/Women, Ex-servicemen, and Physically Disabled category entrepreneur.

-What are the Eligibility Criteria of Chief Ministers Self-Employment Generation Programme (CMEGP)?
+What are the Eligibility Criteria for the Chief Minister’s Self-Employment Generation Programme (CMEGP)?

 - The applicant must be a permanent resident of Karnataka

 - The applicant can set up only one unit under the scheme